Dittrick Museum of Medical History: Collections

-The museum has an archives, and artifacts and image collections.
+The museum has an archive, artifacts, and image collections, including the "Reconcieving Birth" exhibit.

 The Blaufox Hall of diagnostic instruments is known as one of the most comprehensive of its kind, displaying medical instruments over the years that have been used in hospitals and show the growing relationships between doctors and patients.

 The museum has a wide display of reproductive and medical history: however, the majority of their collection is not displayed in the museum due to space.
 Instead, this information such as their collection on smallpox and dermatology as well as other exhibits can be found online through their website.